Kenah

 Our team

-Michelle Lea Kiel, PhD
+Michelle Lea Kiel, PhD Senior Executive Director

-Dr. Kiel is a political anthropologist whose research focused on the intersection of state bureaucracy and indigenous populations.
+Dr. Kiel is a political anthropologist whose research focused on the intersection of state bureaucracy and Indigenous populations.
 Michelle’s academic and professional experience gives her a unique perspective on how to mobilize data to aid indigenous communities to achieve their goals.
 Dr. Kiel specializes in federal acknowledgment, land into trust, natural resource rights, community and economic development, historic and ethnographic research and analysis, capacity building, and program development.
-Dr. Kiel has been working with indigenous communities for over 20 years.
+Dr. Kiel has been working with Indigenous communities for over 20 years.

 Ashley Atkins Spivey, PhD